Why should you take special care of WooCommerce order emails?

-If you wish to apply these advanced email customizations to other WooCommerce email templates, please note that YayMail comes with plenty of addons.
+If you wish to apply these advanced email customizations to other WooCommerce email templates, please take into consideration that YayMail comes with plenty of add-ons.
 Depending on which WooCommerce extensions you’re deploying in your online store, you can find here all the available dedicated email customizer addons.

-Some notable plugins whose email templates YayMail addons can help fully customize are including:
+Some notable plugins with WooCommerce email templates that YayMail addons can helpfully customize are including:

 - WooCommerce Subscriptions